Ecommerce packaging: everything you need to know

 If you’re selling bigger and bulkier products, then you will likely turn to corrugated cardboard boxes.
 The good thing is that cardboard boxes made from recycled paper are easily available in most parts of the world.
 Combined with branded paper tape, it might just be the most sustainable option for shipping big packages.

-Cardboard is undeniably boring in its looks, so many ecommerce shops opt for branded, illustrated colored boxes (often filled with scented wrapping paper taped together with branded tape and).
+Cardboard is undeniably boring on its own, that is why so many ecommerce shops opt for branded, illustrated, coloured boxes (often filled with scented wrapping paper taped together with branded tape).
 Using brand colours and imagery on the packaging can definitely help create a unique, branded customer experience.

 Circular packaging